Nikhilnair48/memory-game/README.md

-# Memory Game Repository
+# Memory Game

-Contains **two iterations** of a Memory Game built with HTML, CSS, and JavaScript.
+Contains **two iterations** of a Memory Game built with HTML, CSS, and JavaScript to teach the basics of web development.

 Objectives:
 - Twelve cards (6 pairs) that flip on click.